-Although the area known as Uffmoor Wood has probably been tree covered since the end of the last ice age, approx. 10,000 years, today just a proportion of the site (approximately 1/5th) including stream sides and compartments 5 a,b,c and 7a remain as Semi-Natural Ancient woodland.
+Although the area known as Uffmoor Wood, this site is likely to have been tree covered since the end of the last ice age, approx. 10,000 years.
+Today, just a proportion of the site (approximately 1/5th) including stream sides and compartments 5 a,b,c and 7a remain as Semi-Natural Ancient woodland.
 The remainder of the site is Planted Ancient Woodland.
-The open high forest canopy in areas in areas of SNAW are predominantly oak standards with a scattering of ash and beech.
+The open high forest canopy in areas of SNAW are predominantly oak standards with a scattering of ash and beech.
 The understorey contains a mixed broadleaved scrub comprising alder, sycamore, oak, birch and hazel and rare examples of holly (Compt 5a and 5c).